Jules Verne's tomb

-The Jules Verne's tomb is a grave memorial in Amiens, France La Madeleine Cemetery.
+Jules Verne's tomb is a grave memorial in Amiens, France La Madeleine Cemetery.
 It marks the grave of the 19th-century writer Jules Verne.
 The sculpture was designed by Albert Roze and it depicts a man breaking out of his grave and reaching skyward.
 Verne died March 24, 1905, and the sculpture was added to the gravesite in 1907.